facenord-sud/tomcat80-openssl/README.md

 Tomcat-openssl uses the same class structure as the JSSE implementation into Tomcat.
 It means that it extends and implements from the same classes and interfaces, which permits an easy integration in the NIO/NIO2 connector.

 #### Tomcat-netty implementation
 For the use of the tomcat-netty library, we did not need to reinvent the wheel.
 The netty project already provides an implementation and we ported the code from Netty to Tomcat.
-For example the classes OpenSslContext and SSLEngine are copied from the Netty project and adapted to the Tomcat strcuture and to use NIO/NIO2 for I/O operations.
+For example the classes OpenSslContext and SSLEngine are copied from the Netty project and adapted to the Tomcat structure and to use NIO/NIO2 for I/O operations.

 ### 4.2 Details
 ![Detail of our implementation](impl.jpg)

 The above image shows the most important part of the TLS implementation, the SSL context and the SSL engine.
-For brievty, this diagram is simplified and a lot of informations are omitted.
+For brevity, this diagram is simplified and a lot of informations are omitted.

 #### SSL context
-The SSL context is represented in our implementation by the class `OpenSSLContext` The SSL context is responible of configuring ciphers suites, managing certificates, preparing and instantiating the SSL Engine, notably.
-It is created when Tomcat is starting up and intianited by the class `OpenSSLSocketFactory`.
+The SSL context is represented in our implementation by the class `OpenSSLContext` The SSL context is responsible of configuring ciphers suites, managing certificates, preparing and instantiating the SSL Engine, notably.
+It is created when Tomcat is starting up and instantiated by the class `OpenSSLSocketFactory`.

 #### SSL Engine
-The SSL engine is responible of handsaking(key exchange), encrypting and uncrypting data with the client.
-In our implementation, it is represented by the class `OpenSSLEngine` and created and intiatied by the class `OpenSSLContext` at a new client connection.
-The methods `wrap()`/`unwrap()` are for encrypting/uncrypting data, `handshake()` for handshaking and `release()` when a connection is finished.
-All these methods are called by the class `SecureNIO2Channel` which is responible of manging communication with the client.
+The SSL engine is responsible of handshaking(key exchange), encrypting and unencrypting data with the client.
+In our implementation, it is represented by the class `OpenSSLEngine` created and instantiated by the class `OpenSSLContext` at a new client connection.
+The methods `wrap()`/`unwrap()` are for encrypting/unencrypting data, `handshake()` for handshaking and `release()` when a connection is finished.
+All these methods are called by the class `SecureNIO2Channel` which is responsible of managing communication with the client.

 We can see that OpenSSLEngine extends from the class SSLEngine of the JSSE API.
-Doing like thihs provide compatibility with the JSSE implementation into Tomcat and our solution can be easily integrated into the NIO/NIO2 connector.
+Doing like this provide compatibility with the JSSE implementation into Tomcat and our solution can be easily integrated into the NIO/NIO2 connector.

 Colors:
 * Green: Ported Netty's code